M&S Gut Shot

 M&S ZOE Gut Shot contains 3.3g of fibre mostly from baobab pulp and chicory root.
 Baobab pulp and chicory root have independently found to improve blood glucose levels when consumed alongside meals, but at much higher doses than used in this product.

-A study that was conducted in 9 healthy female participants found that consumption of baobab fruit pulp at a dose of 18.5g and 37g could significantly reduce post-prandial blood glucose levels following white bread consumption (3).
+A study that was conducted in 9 healthy female participants found that consumption of baobab fruit pulp at a dose of 18.5g and 37g could significantly reduce post-prandial blood glucose levels following white bread consumption.

-A short-term crossover study involving 123 healthy volunteers found that 20ml fresh ginger juice for 7 days exerted beneficial effects on the gut microbiome.
-Specific changes observed included increased microbiome diversity, a decrease in pro-inflammatory bacteria, and an increase in beneficial anti-inflammatory bacteria and the Firmicutes to Bacteroidetes ratio (13).
-However, it is unclear how much ginger juice is used in this product.
+Ginger juice: A crossover study in 123 healthy volunteers found that 20ml of fresh ginger juice for 7 days improved gut microbiome diversity, reduced pro-inflammatory bacteria, and increased beneficial anti-inflammatory bacteria.
+However, the exact amount of ginger juice in this product is unclear.

 What's in it?